kaelanelson/CS205-Final-Project/Writeup/BFS_and_CC.md

 ## Parallelization

 As described above, the BFS algorithm must keep track of which nodes were visited as it traverses through the tree, and it must keep a queue of nodes to visit next.
 It is possible to implement a distributed memory BFS, either by breaking the graph into subgraphs to send to processors, or by sending the vertices to different processors.
 The main challenge is understanding how to divide independent work to each processor, as BFS relies on its knowledge that it has visited a node and what is next to visit - both of which indicate it is a sequential-based algorithm.
-As a result, this synchronization of information is difficult to achieve.
+As a result, this synchronization of information is difficult to achieve with MPI parallelization.
 It is doable, however most sources dedicate a great deal of research and time for this one task.
 After many attempts and debugging efforts, we decided that for the scope of this project, we will focus on parallelizing BFS solely with open MP.

 ### Parallelization with OpenMP
 We were able to parallelize BFS with OpenMP, as follows: